starknet-edu/starknetbook/src/ch02-09-starknet-js.md

 ### Provider

-The provider allows you to interact with the Starknet network.
-You can think of it as a "read" connection to the blockchain, as it doesn’t allow signing transactions or messages.
-Just like in Ethereum, you can use a default provider, or use services such as Infura or Alchemy, both of which support Starknet, to create an RPC provider.
+A provider is an abstraction that allows us to easily establish a connection with a specified Starknet node provider so we can read on-chain data.
+We have the option of connecting to our own local node via Pathfinder or Juno, a default node provided by Starknet.js, a development node, or a third-party node provider like Alchemy, Blast, or Infura.

 Our code example utilizes blast's public provider to fetch latest block number on Starknet mainnet.